seydx/homebridge-sonybravia-platform/README.md

 3. You will get a list of source inputs, search for your "CEC" device like Apple TV.
 The "port" and "logaddr" (needed for config.json) is in the adress line, in the list defined as **"uri"**, so if your "uri" is **"extInput:cec?type=player&port=3&logicalAddr=4"** then your **port is 3** and **logaddr is 4**, the "label" (also needed for config.json) is in the list defined as "title"

-- See [Example Config](https://github.com/SeydX/homebridge-sonybravia-platform/edit/master/config-example.json) for more details.
+- See [Example Config](https://github.com/SeydX/homebridge-sonybravia-platform/blob/master/example-config.json) for more details.

 ## APPS

 This plugin creates a Service that detects automatically all Apps from the TV.
-With Elgato EVE App it is possibpe to create scenes to activate an certain app like Amazon or YouTube etc or just switching between them. **Note:** Apple Home dont support this.
+With Elgato EVE App it is possible to create scenes to activate an certain app like Amazon or YouTube etc or just switching between them. **Note:** Apple Home dont support this.
 The scenes must be created with Elagto Eve (tested) or other apps.

 ## WOL (Wake on LAN)
-If you have problems starting the TV with the IP adress, you can also try it with the MAC adress (WOL) - see example-config.json
+If you have problems starting the TV with the IP adress, you can also try it with the MAC adress (WOL) - See [Example Config](https://github.com/SeydX/homebridge-sonybravia-platform/blob/master/example-config.json) for more details.

 ## Options